Prostate-specific antigen (PSA) is a protein produced by the prostate gland. Blood levels of PSA can be elevated in men with prostate cancer.

 - radionuclide bone scan

-may be done to see how far the cancer has spread, called the cancer stage.
+may be done to see if or how far the cancer has spread, called the cancer stage.

 The stage also affects the management decision.
 Cancer that has spread outside of the prostate’s capsule (Stage III or IV) is riskier and more aggressive than one confined to the prostate capsule (Stage I).